turtleion/PySimpleInput/README.md

 ### All Flags 3 Code
 - "str" -> convert user input to str
 ++ CAUTION
->>> This method (MAYBE) will nees you to prevent the user entering alphabet characters that can be destroy PySimpleInput system / Use flags 4
+> This method (MAYBE) need you to prevent the user entering alphabet characters that can be destroy PySimpleInput system / Use flags 4
 - "int" ->  convert user input to int
 - "float" ->  convert user input to float
 You can also use multiple flags, like this